 - Having certain syndromes.

 - PHACE syndrome: A syndrome in which the hemangioma spreads across a large area of the body (usually the head or face).
-Other health problems involving the large blood vessels, heart, eyes, and/or brain may also occur.
+Other health problems that affect the large blood vessels, heart, eyes, and/or brain may also occur.

 - LUMBAR/PELVIS/SACRAL syndrome: A syndrome in which the hemangioma spreads across a large area of the lower back.
 Other health problems that affect the urinary system, genitals, rectum, anus, brain, spinal cord, and nerve function may also occur.

-- Multiple hemangiomas: Having more than five hemangiomas on the skin is a sign that there may be hemangiomas in an organ, most commonly the liver.
+- Multiple hemangiomas: Having more than five hemangiomas on the skin is a sign that there may be hemangiomas in an organ.
+The liver is affected most often.
 Heart, muscle, and thyroid gland problems can also occur.

 - Airway hemangiomas: Hemangiomas in the airway usually occur along with a large, beard-shaped area of hemangioma on the face (from the ears, around the mouth, lower chin, and front of neck).
-It is important for airway hemangiomas to be treated before the child has trouble breathing.
+It is important that airway hemangiomas are treated before the child has trouble breathing.

 Signs and Symptoms